fhswf/MLPro/doc/rtd/content/rl/env/pool/bglp.rst

     You can also find the source code of the reward structure, `here <https://github.com/fhswf/MLPro/blob/13b7b8a82d90b626f40ea7c268706e43889b9e00/src/mlpro/rl/pool/envs/bglp.py#L971-L982>`_.
     The given reward is an individual scalar reward for each agent.
 To be noted, this reward function is more suitable for a continuous production scenario.

-    If you would like to implement a customize reward function, you can follow these line of codes:
+    If you would like to implement a customized reward function, you can follow these lines of codes:

     .. code-block:: python